Daihatsu Terios: Second generation (J200/F700; 2006)

 The concept model called D-Compact 4x4 made an appearance in September 2005 at the 61st Frankfurt Motor Show and in November 2005 at the 39th Tokyo Motor Show before being named to Terios, which went into production in January 2006.
 The model codes are J200, J210 and J211 for the short-wheelbase configuration which has a 5-seater configuration; F700 and F710 for the long-wheelbase configuration that was built to accommodate the 7-seater configuration.
 It is built on a "built-in ladder frame" monocoque body, which is claimed to "achieve balance between lighter weight, higher body rigidity, and comfort".

-In European, South American and most other Asian markets, the model is sold under the name Terios.
+In European, Central & South American and most other Asian markets, the model is sold under the name Terios.
 Daihatsu designed and manufacture the Terios and also supplies the vehicle to Toyota as the Toyota Rush (トヨタ・ラッシュ, Toyota Rasshu) under a consigned/OEM manufacturing agreement.
 According to the company, the name "Rush" is inspired from a "sense of energetic vitality and cheerfulness".